 Emphasis in the major concepts in the creation and management of wealth for the individual, small privately held firms, and family owned businesses.
 Analysis of financial and estate planning from a life-cycle perspective; accumulation, preservation, and transfer.
 Examines the use of insurance as a planning tool for hedging and risk management.
 Explores the challenge of forecasting, considering both deterministic and random models.
-Prerequisite: BU 411 or concurrent enrollment.
+Prerequisite(s): BU 411 (completed or concurrent) with a grade of C or higher or permission of instructor.